 How did you feel after your first browse through Beautypedia?
 Disappointed?
 Shocked?
 Pleased?
 Relieved?

-In this post – part three of four – I’ll show you how to find and master your best makeup colours and techniques…and why most in-store ‘makeup consultations’ are a waste of time and money.
+In this post I’ll show you the best way to find and master your most flattering makeup colours and techniques.
+We’ll also discover why most in-store or party-plan ‘makeup consultations’ are a waste of time and money.

-The second essential for becoming your own beauty expert – after finding unbiased product recommendations – is to discover and master the makeup colours and techniques that suit you.
 You need advice based on what suits your unique features and challenges – not merely trends or what suits your best friend or sister.
-Only then can you can be confident you’re wearing some of your best makeup colours and techniques that work for you, rather than being swept up in trends which change every season.
+Only then can you can be confident you’re wearing some of your best makeup colours and application techniques that work for you, rather than being swept up in trends which change every season.

 Have you ever had your personal colours or ‘colour season’ analysed?